davidlamt/personal-blog/content/post/software-development/32-generic-memoization-js.md

 ### Using memoize()

-Let's say we constructed the following recursive solution to the problem of finding the n-th entry in the fibonacci series:
+Lets say we constructed the following recursive solution to the problem of finding the n-th entry in the fibonacci series:

 ```js
 function fib(n) {